damian-lis/Talk-to-Gisapia-and-the-Others/README.md

     handleFinishAnimation({ delay: delayToSend })
     selectCharUI.changeUI({ message: messageToSend })
   }

+  const handleCharTalkingDuringSendData = async ({ data }) => {
+    return await fetch(mailEndPoint, {
+      method: fetchProps.methods.POST,
+      headers: {
+        [fetchProps.headers.props.ContentType]:
+          fetchProps.headers.values.applicationJson,
+      },

+      body: JSON.stringify(data),
+    })
+      .then((response) => response.json())
+      .then((data) =>
+        data.success
+          ? { message: messages.finish.mailSent, delay: 0 }
+          : { message: messages.finish.problemWithServer, delay: 1000 }
+      )
+      .catch(() => {
+        return { message: messages.finish.noConnection, delay: 1000 }
+      })
+  }
 ```

+Due to the fact that the handleCharTalkingDuringSendData async function responsible for sending the e-mail is related to the logic of the handleCharTalkingFinish function, below is a short description of it to understand the whole process.

-As we can see above, if the user passes a message to the function containing the @ sign, then the logic responsible for sending the email will be executed with support various methods and functions.
+First of all, if the user passes a message to the handleCharTalkingFinish function containing the @ character, the logic related to sending the email will be executed with support various methods and functions.

-Below is a brief description of the logic that takes place in this variant (userMessage.includes('@')):
+Below is a chronological description of the logic that is executed when a message containing the @ character is passed to the handleCharTalkingFinish function:

 - the button for sending messages is replaced with a spinner that imitates loading by showSpinnerInsteadBtn method of MessengerInterface object,
-- a sequence of messages is set that inform the user that the e-mail is about to be delivered by addDelayMessagesToInput method of MessengerInterface object (messages change every 5 seconds)),
+- a sequence of messages is set that inform the user that the e-mail is about to be delivered by addDelayMessagesToInput method of MessengerInterface object (messages change every 5 seconds),
-- the language that the user has set is downloaded by getLanguage method of Memory object,
+- the language that the user has set is returned by getLanguage method of Memory object,
-- user data is added to the email template by addUserDataToEmail method of Character object (this method is explained in subsection 3.2.7.),
+- user data is added to the email template by addUserDataToEmail method of Character object (this method was explained in subsection 3.2.7.),
-- the previously modified email template is downloaded by getEmail method of Character object,
+- the previously modified email template is returned by getEmail method of Character object,
-- user data is sent to the server by handleCharTalkingDuringSendData function (simple fetch function), which then sends it via Sendgrid to the user's email (by showSpinnerInsteadBtn method of MessengerInterface objec),
+- user data is sent to the server by handleCharTalkingDuringSendData function, which, as we can see in the example above, uses the fetch function with the POST method and returns several possible responses from server (when the mail was sent, when there was a problem with the server and when there is no connection to the server) and a delay value that will be used in the function associated with the final animation,
-- the values returned from the handleCharTalkingDuringSendData function are assigned to the variables (message and delay),
+- the values returned from the handleCharTalkingDuringSendData function are assigned to the messageToSend and delayToSend variables,
-- the input value is removed along with clearing the setTimeout function , which may not have been performed yet (by clearInput method of Messenger Interface object),
+- the input value is removed along with clearing the setTimeout function, which may not have been performed yet (by clearInput method of Messenger Interface object),
-- the spinner is replaced with a button for sending messages by showSpinnerInsteadBtn method of MessengerInterface object which will do the opposite (invert: true argument)
+- the spinner is replaced with a button for sending messages by showSpinnerInsteadBtn method of MessengerInterface object which works the opposite of the previous call (invert: true argument)

-If the message sent to the function handleCharTalkingFinish does not contain the @ sign, only the message is assigned to the variable messageToSend and the delayToSend (after which the animation of app is to be performed)
+Otherwise, if the message sent to the function handleCharTalkingFinish does not contain the @ character, the message related to information for the user about the unsent e-mail is assigned to the messageToSend variable and the value of 1000 to delayToSend variable (Same process as in the previously discussed case).

-At the very end of the handleCharTalkingFinish function, the handleFinishAnimation function is called, which is responsible for the final animation (to which a predetermined time is passed after which it is to be called) and the changeUI method of the SelectCharUI object is called, which sets a predetermined message in the messenger window.
+At the very end of the handleCharTalkingFinish function when the appropriate data has been assigned to the messageToSend and delayToSend variables, the handleFinishAnimation function is called to which the value of delayToSend is passed, after which the finish animation will be performed and the changeUI method of the SelectCharUI object is called, which sets a messageToSend in the messenger window.

-Otherwise, the mail will not be sent and the function handleFinishAnimation will be executed, which is responsible for the final animation of the messenger, and the changeUI method of the selectCharUI object, which will set the appropriate final message in the messenger window.

 <br/>